 Mr. Pablo Mejia Jr. also actively serves as an advisor to the Fremont High School Alumni Foundation and helped establish the Scholarship Program in 2012.
 He graduated from John C Fremont High School in South Central Los Angeles in 1996 and hopes to continue in his career as a Principal to help the youth of his community.

-She has served as Scholarship Director and now serving as an Advisory Board Member, Mentor and Educator helping bring higher education resources to the Pathfinder Youth Council Volunteer Program though Masterclasses and workshops.
+She has served as Scholarship Committee Co-Chair and is now an Advisory Board Member helping bring higher education resources to the Pathfinder Youth Council Volunteer Program through Masterclasses and workshops.

 Dra.
 Susana O. Salgado is bilingual Chicana psychologist.
 She is the daughter of immigrants from Mexico, 1st gen college student graduate, wife and mother of two expressive and fierce little girls.
 She is committed to serving her community and has been practicing as a psychologist for the past 14 years.
 She launched her private practice and consultation in 2019 where she focuses on supporting individuals’ healing journey through culturally responsive therapy that allows clients to reclaim their power.
 Her areas of specialty are trauma, supporting individuals through life transitions (e.g., immigration, maternal mental health and grief & loss), and BIPOC professional identity/career related matters (e.g., burnout prevention, working through imposter phenomenon & self-care).